 Check to see if that’s the case before jumping to conclusions about whether or not this person is supportive of your sobriety.

 You don’t have to figure this out on your own.

 Moving Forward With Your Sobriety & Support Systems

 Change is hard.
 Sobriety is hard.

-You’re doing a transformational thing right now and in a perfect world, you would have all the support you deserve.
-But if you don’t, just remember that there are a lot of us out here who understand what you’re going through and can fill in the gaps that are opening up in your life.
+You’re doing a transformational thing right now, and you would have all the support you deserve in a perfect world.
+But if you don’t, just remember that many of us out here understand what you’re going through and can fill in the gaps opening up in your life.

-Some people will come around, and others may drift away, but you will come out on the other side a better, happier version of yourself.
+Some people will come around, and others may drift away, but you will come out a better, happier version of yourself on the other side.